Walmann/Best-Word-For-Wordle/README.md

 ```
 > EDIT: If the same letter appear twice in a word, the second letter wont account towards the Word Score.

 3. Sort this list by Score, and Voila!
-You have the `Result.txt` file as provided!
+You have the `Result.csv` file as provided!